open-contracting/ocdskit/docs/cli/oc4ids.rst

 Handling edge cases
 -------------------

-See the guidance for handling :ref:`large packages <large-packages>` and :ref:`embedded data <embedded-data>` in OCDS, you can use the same approaches with OC4IDS data.
+See the guidance for :ref:`handling-edge-cases` in OCDS.
+You can use the same approaches with OC4IDS data.

 .. _split-project-packages: